-If you feel the temptation to help out in the most loving and well-intentioned way, before you do it, think about the fact that students tend to grow and thrive when given the space to figure things out on their own, without your intervention or direction.
-(If you had not read about the Stop, Drop, and Roll method over the summer, it’s worth a moment to go back and read it now, because it applies here).
+If you feel the temptation to help out, before you do it, think about the fact that students tend to grow and thrive when given the space to figure things out on their own, without your intervention or direction.
+(If you had not read about the Stop, Drop, and Roll method over the summer, it’s worth a moment to go back and read it now).

-If family members pick up work and tasks meant for students, whether that is reading everything that is coming to their students or pinging or reminding them they need to do X or Y, it begs the question: “What is your student learning?”
-They are learning that mom, dad, or a loved one will tell them what to do.
-Or that the responsibility isn’t totally theirs, because my family member will prompt me to take an action when needed.
+If family members pick up work and tasks meant for students, or keep reminding them they need to do X or Y, it begs the question: “What is your student learning?”
+They are learning that mom, dad, or a loved one will tell them what to do (or do it for them!).
+It also sends an unintentional message that the responsibility for college isn’t totally theirs, because my family member will prompt me to take an action when needed.

 Let’s play this out a little more and think about things you, as a parent or family member, might be tempted to do.
 If you:

 Call an administrative office on campus to ask how my student can accomplish a particular action…what is your student learning?
 Is your student learning to navigate Wake’s web site or research the answer in the appropriate policies or handbooks?
 Is your student building relationships with administrators or offices they need to know?
 (Conversely, if you are the one calling, does that disadvantage your student in terms of the kind of relationship they might have with that office?
 Hint: it very well might.
 Offices generally prefer working with the students themselves.)